Building business credit is both highly misunderstood and becoming more and more important all the time for business owners.

 It used to be that Harry’s Plumbing Supply Company would let Joe from Joe The Plumber Inc. take $5,000 worth of plumbing supplies to get his job done over at the local high school.
 Harry knew Joe was good for it so he issued an invoice, usually with Net 30 terms, and then trusted Joe to get it repaid in “about 30 days.”

 That’s a great thing but it’s also not a very “scalable” model.
-Harry can’t meet everyone and give a handshake deal to them if he wanted to have 10,000 or 100,000 customers.
+Harry can’t meet everyone and give a handshake deal to them if he wants to have 10,000 or 100,000 customers.

 That may be a simplified version of how business credit works, but it’s only going to continue to grow.
 In fact, one of the more popular business credit scoring models is the FICO LiquidCredit Score.
 Fair Isaac Company, where we get the term FICO, has long been the dominant player in the credit scoring and risk assessment space for lenders.
 With their FICO LiquidCredit Scores they combine data from a variety of sources (including the big 3 business credit bureaus and the personal credit of the business owner applying for the credit) and issue a score to lenders that ranges from 0 to 300.

 Consider this.
-Starting this year, on Jan.
-1, the SBA requires all SBA 7(a) loans of $350,000 and under to use the FICO LiquidCredit reports as part of their loan approval process.
+As of 2012, the SBA requires all SBA 7(a) loans of $350,000 and under to use the FICO LiquidCredit reports as part of their loan approval process.
 Currently, the SBA requires a minimum score of 140 although that number could change and adjust over time.
 A Boefly.com analysis of previous years loan data suggests that this new rule requiring the business FICO scores would impact approximately 33,000 loans, based on last years volume.

 The problem has long been that there was no way for a business owner to know how he “ranked” on this “secret score” because the reports were not available at the consumer level.
 I can’t go out today and decide to buy my company’s FICO LiquidCredit Score.
-Fortuntely, that’s about to change.
-I expect others to follow, but the first to offer this report to business owners will be Creditera when they make it available early in 2014, according to a recent press release .
+Fortunately, that’s about to change.
+I expect others to follow, but the first to offer this report to business owners was Nav when they made it available early in 2014, according to a press release .
+They are still the only provider of the score, via their Premium Plus plan ($49.99/month).

 Beware of some of the sales tactics used by companies and individuals who sell “business credit building” programs and services.
 I do think this is hard to do without some professional assistance but check out whoever you work with closely.
 When I started my company, I hired someone to help us build our business credit.
 We provide working capital to companies and I wanted to have good business credit but I knew enough about business credit that I knew I didn’t want to try it myself.